aartur/mschematool/README.md

 $

 ```
 `sync` command executes all migrations that weren't yet executed.
-For selecting a subset of migrations, the best way is to put migrations (or symlinks to them) in different directories and specify them in a configuration module under different "dbnicks" configs.
+For working with subsets of migrations, the best way is to put migrations (or symlinks to them) in different directories and specify them in a configuration module under different "dbnicks" configs.

 To execute a single migration without executing all the other available for syncing, use `force_sync_single`:
 ```